The partial K function: Background

-where the derivation can be found in \cref{app:spectratocfunction}.
-If the processes $X$ and $Y$ are jointly simple, we have $\reducedmomentmeasure{XX}(\set{0}) = \intensity{X}$ and $\reducedmomentmeasure{XY}(\set{0}) = 0$ when $X\neq Y$.
+If the processes $X$ and $Y$ are jointly simple (under \cref{assumption:secondorder}), we have $\reducedmomentmeasure{XX}(\set{0}) = \intensity{X}$ and $\reducedmomentmeasure{XY}(\set{0}) = 0$ when $X\neq Y$.
 In practice, \cref{eq:sdf2c:derivative} can be used to compute the pair correlation function, or we can use existing approaches to obtain an estimate from the estimated $K$ function using smoothing splines, either directly from the $K$ function or from some transformation, see \cite{baddeley2005spatstat} for details.